Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 The treatment needs to sit for about 15–20 minutes to process, and this is when it will start to build new bonds in your hair.

 Heat is the most important catalyst in a keratin treatment, and your hair will need to be blow-dried and straightened with a flat iron after processing.
 Blow-drying needs to be done in the direction of the hair growth, using a concentrator nozzle to confine the area that the hot air flows and smooth your hair out flat.

 For most products, your hair won't be rinsed before this step as that dilutes the strength of the treatment significantly.
-Some products for home-use do get rinsed at this point, and treatments like this will be less effective on coarse or curly hair.
+Some products for home use do get rinsed at this point, and treatments like this will be less effective on coarse or curly hair.

 The keratin treatment will need to be left in your hair for at least 1–2 days, preferably up to 72 hours before you can rinse it from your hair.
-In this time, you will also need to keep your hair straight and avoid getting it wet.
+During this time, you will also need to keep your hair straight and avoid getting it wet.
 If it does get wet accidentally, this won't be harmful but it may affect the quality and durability of your results.